Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Conclusion

 \section{Conclusion}

 This paper establishes identification results for treatment effect parameters when the exact population share is unknown.
 We propose efficient estimators for treatment parameters that are functions of the population share vector, and construct confidence sets for treatment effects that are robust against a range of population shares.
 Furthermore, we develop a inference procedure for the scope of external $\eta$-validity, a set of population shares to which a benchmark treatment effect estimate can be applied.
 In addition, we investigate the optimal design of the treatment-based sampling.
-Our inference procedures for the treatment effects and for the scope of external $\eta$-validity perform reasonably well in Monte Carlo simulations.
 In an empirical application, we find that the estimate of the JTPA program's impact on the earnings of adult women can be applied to populations with a broad range of program participation shares.